 Talent places the radiometer’s sensor facing the UV lamp parallel to the surface of the skin.

 Cover the participants’ arm with a UV proof cloth to prevent exposure [1], and briefly activate the lamp to adjust the distance to Cuff 2 until the radiometer’s sensor reads 270 W/cm2 [2-TXT].

+3.4.0.
+At this point, both the participant and experimenter should put on the necessary safety equipment, including uv proof glasses, sleeves and gloves.

 Talent covers the participants’ arm with a UV proof cloth.